WPTravelteam/wp-travel/readme.txt

 * Renamed Addons settings to modules settings and added all modules enable/disable options.

 Fixes:
+* Fixed conflit with wp rocket on first setup.
+* Fixed Loading issue on trip duration while selecting date 2nd time.
+* Fixed Trip extras not being displayed in case of calender view with trip duration.

+Fixes:
 * Fixed Invalid post type in enquiry shortcode form.
 * Fixed Warning: array_unique() expects parameter 1 to be array in dashboard and booking Page of user dashboard.